woofwoof/SMART/README.md

 are(humans,Y),are(Y,X),by(X,A),is_a(Z,A).

-Here is the semantic network:
+Here is the (original) semantic network (it will be updated as time allows - see the code):

 ![SMART1 Semantic Network 031122](https://user-images.githubusercontent.com/6171578/199735607-00a30321-4b6e-4c32-86d9-22d2a1687106.jpg)